2014 Family Circle Cup

 The 2014 Family Circle Cup was a women's tennis event on the 2014 WTA Tour.
-It took place from March 31 to April 6, 2014.
+The event took place from March 31 to April 6, 2014.
 It was the 42nd edition of the tournament and a Premier level tournament.
 The event was hosted at the Family Circle Tennis Center, on Daniel Island, Charleston, United States.
 It is the only event of the clay court season played on green clay.